sbtourist/nimrod/README.md

 * Average and variance of time intervals between counter updates.
 * Average and variance of the counter increment.

-Here's a log line representing a status value:
+Here's a log line representing a counter value:

     [nimrod][123456789][counter][total_players][100]